nolenroyalty/one-million-checkboxes-data-scripts/README.md

 The data is hosted on the Internet Archive.
 You can download it [here](TODO).

 ## Once I've downloaded the data what should I do with it?
-Extract the data.
+Extract the data to a directory named `omcb-data`.
 Then place it in the same parent directory as this repository.
 Things should automatically work.

 That means that your directory layout should look like this:
 * `parent-dir`
 * `parent-dir/this-repo`
-* `parent-dir/data`
+* `parent-dir/omcb-data`

 Alternatively, you can manually specify the path to the data directory with the `--data-directory` argument

 ## How do I use this code?
-If you want to manually inspect the data, just look in the `data` directory.
+If you want to manually inspect the data, just look in the `omcb-data` directory.

 To get set up with the scripts:
 1. Install python3 if you don't have it installed